-Instead of filtering by fixed values or simple criteria, the advanced filter depends on user-defined criteria, that can be applied to several columns of data simultaneously.
-These criteria are specified on the same spreadsheet as the range to be filtered, rather than in the filter command box.
+The Advanced filter is used to filter a data set, depending on user-defined criteria, that can be applied to several columns of data simultaneously.
+These criteria are specified on the same spreadsheet as the range to be filtered, rather than in a drop-down menu.

 In order to perform an Excel advanced filter, you need to specify a list_range and a criteria_range.
 These ranges both specify ranges of cells on your working spreadsheet.
-They are defined as:
+They are defined as follows:

 |list_range||-||The range of cells that you want to filter.
 This range should include headers at the top of each column.|